i Invest in Housing

 Housing Continuum

-Canada is ready for a solution: A recent survey conducted by the Haskayne School of Business at the University of Calgary for Vancouver Native Housing Society revealed that there is market acceptance for mixed-use, multi-family, mixed-income developments in Metro Vancouver.
-Two-thirds of respondents were comfortable with new types of developments in their neighbourhood.
+Canada is ready for innovative approaches to housing.
+A recent survey conducted by the Haskayne School of Business at the University of Calgary, on behalf of the Vancouver Native Housing Society, indicates strong support for mixed-use, multi-family, mixed-income developments in Metro Vancouver.
+Two-thirds of respondents expressed comfort with introducing new types of developments into their neighbourhoods, suggesting that there is a growing appetite for solutions that address housing affordability while fostering inclusive, diverse communities.

 ADU Advocacy